irtnog/lethbridge/CONTRIBUTING.md

 ## Database Migrations

-Lethbridge uses [Alembic](https://alembic.sqlalchemy.org/) to manage the database schema.
+This project uses [Alembic](https://alembic.sqlalchemy.org/) to manage the database schema.
 This project started with Alembic's multidb template.
 Unlike Alembic's generic template, multidb will run migrations as many times as there are databases configured, providing one engine name and associated context for each run.
 The migration will restrict what runs within it to just the appropriate migrations for that engine; cf. [the mako template](src/migrations/script.py.mako).

 **Alembic commands _MUST_ be run from the project root directory, i.e., the same directory as [alembic.ini](alembic.ini).**

 To develop new database migrations:

-1. Perform an editable installation of Lethbridge as documented in [Development Environment](#development-environment) above.
+1. Perform an editable installation of this project as documented in [Development Environment](#development-environment) above.

 2. Deploy the test databases, e.g., start PostgreSQL in a container.